 If you’re interested in amazing-looking castles, then there’s hardly any better place than the Loire Valley.
 Over 300 châteaux can be found in this area just southwest of Paris and which has been declared a UNESCO Heritage site since 2000.

 Famous castles include the Château d’Amboise, a royal castle extensively used by the French Monarchy, and the Château de Montsoreau, a Renaissance castle directly built in the Loire riverbed.

 Of all these castles, the Château de Chambord is the largest!

 2. The château has well over 400 rooms

-To emphasize the fact that the Château de Chambord is huge, we can simply look at the number of rooms is has.
+To emphasize the fact that the Château de Chambord is huge, we can simply look at the number of rooms it has.
 The château features 440 rooms, 282 fireplaces, and 84 staircases!

-It’s also surrounded by an area of 52.5 square kilometers (13,000 acres) consisting of woodlands which serves as a reserve for red deer.
+It’s also surrounded by an area of 52.5 square kilometers (13,000 acres) consisting of woodlands that serves as a reserve for red deer.
 This area is enclosed by a 31-kilometer (19-mile) long wall.